Jay Curtis: Career

-In January 2007, he moved into commercial radio, joining Nation Broadcasting (formally Town & Country Broadcasting and began hosting the 'dual live' Drivetime Show on 102.1 Swansea Bay Radio and 106.3 Bridge FM.
-His fun and lively style quickly saw him achieve the Breakfast Show across South West Wales within just 1 year, after building up a large and loyal following.
+In January 2007, Curtis moved into commercial radio, joining Nation Broadcasting (formally Town & Country Broadcasting and began hosting the 'dual live' Drivetime Show on 102.1 Swansea Bay Radio and 106.3 Bridge FM.
 Some 10 years later, he remains a permanent voice in Wales having recently provided travel information, weather and showbiz on stations including KCFM in Hull and working on Nation Radio Wales, Nation Radio Scotland, Nation Radio London, and Your Radio.

 Aside from being a broadcaster, he is also an experienced radio producer and his credits include producing shows for Pat Sharp, Tony Blackburn, Neil Fox Gareth Thomas and "The Most Wanted Chart show" - a syndicated radio show for selected commercial radio stations across the UK.

-He's also a familiar voice-over artist, providing his voice to high-profile TV and Radio Commercials across the UK, including becoming the 'Voice of Wales' for the tourism commercials 'Visit Wales' which were broadcast worldwide to promote the country to a global market as part of the Ryder Cup.
+He's also a voice-over artist, providing his voice to high-profile TV and Radio Commercials across the UK, including becoming the 'Voice of Wales' for the tourism commercials 'Visit Wales' which were broadcast worldwide to promote the country to a global market as part of the Ryder Cup.

 In March 2010, he returned to writing and began work as a Celebrity Columnist for Swansea Life Magazine, before going on to become a regular contributor to the Carmarthen Journal highlighting his weekly celebrity interviews and activity on radio, followed by a monthly column in County Life Magazine.

-In 2018, Jay also joined the presenter line-up at Co-op Radio, which reaches millions of customers each year and can also be heard on HSBC Radio in branches across the UK.
+In 2018, Curtis also joined the presenter line-up at Co-op Radio, which reaches millions of customers each year and can also be heard on HSBC Radio in branches across the UK.

-Away from the studio, Jay is often seen presenting red carpet interviews for Welsh and English TV channels at events such as the BAFTA Cymru Awards, and high-profile film premieres across the UK.
+Away from the studio, Curtis is often seen presenting red carpet interviews for Welsh and English TV channels at events such as the BAFTA Cymru Awards, and high-profile film premieres across the UK.